disco-lang/disco/docs/tutorial/functions.rst

 ===================

-The syntax for an anonymous function in disco consists of a *lambda* (either a backslash or an actual ``λ``) followed by one or more *bindings*, a period, and an arbitrary disco expression (the *body*).
+The syntax for an anonymous function in disco consists of a *lambda* (either a backslash or an actual ``λ``) followed by a pattern, a period, and an arbitrary disco expression (the *body*).

-Each *binding* is a *pattern*, which could be a single variable name, or a more complex pattern.
+The pattern can be a single variable name or a more complex pattern.
 Note that patterns can also contain type annotations.
-There can be multiple bindings separated by commas, which creates a (curried) "multi-argument" function.
+Unlike in, say, Haskell, there is no special syntactic sugar for curried multi-argument functions; one can just write nested lambdas.

 Here are a few examples to illustrate the possibilities: